ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The comet._](https://chroniclingamerica.loc.gov/lccn/sn89058128/1884-08-30/ed-1/seq-4)

 #### 1884-08-30 &middot; Johnson City, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-envied ruble shine?
-To how the rock or wear the gem
-Ian little now avail In thorn;
+ittle now avail In thorn;
 But if the puge of truth they nought,
 Or comfort to the mourner brought,
 Thcxe hiindu a richer meed shall claim